People

 Notable Representations:

-• Representing the Chapter 7 Trustee of Dura Automotive Systems, LLC et al. as Special Litigation Counsel in bringing claims against Dura’s former CEO, Lynn Tilton, and former CFO in Delaware Court of Chancery.
+• Representation of the Chapter 7 Trustee of Dura Automotive Systems, LLC et al. in bringing claims against Dura’s former CEO, Lynn Tilton, and former CFO in Delaware Court of Chancery, which resulted in settlement and sizeable recovery for the bankruptcy estate’s creditors.

-• Representing the Chapter 7 Trustee of Live Well Financial, Inc., a formerly leading reverse mortgage originator and servicer, in investigation and pursuit claims against the debtor’s former officers and directors.
+• Representation of the Chapter 7 Trustee of Live Well Financial, Inc., a former leading reverse mortgage originator and servicer, in investigation and pursuit claims against the debtor’s former directors and officers, fraudulent transfer claims, and professional negligence claims.
+Some of these claims resulted in settlements and sizeable recoveries for the bankruptcy estate’s creditors.

-• Representing the Administrative Agent for lenders to Nobilis Healthcare Corp. in bringing fraud and negligent misrepresentation claims against Nobilis’s former officers.
+• Representation of the Administrative Agent for lenders to Nobilis Healthcare Corp. in bringing fraud and negligent misrepresentation claims against Nobilis’s former officers.
+The case settled on confidential terms prior to trial.